brianhuster/chatbot_web/README.md

 1. **Download model**

 Create a folder named `models`, then download `mistral-7b-openorca.Q4_0.gguf` from here <https://huggingface.co/Open-Orca/Mistral-7B-OpenOrca> and put into the `models` folder.
-You can choose any other gguf models instead of mistral-7b-openorca.Q4_0.gguf, as long as it is not too heavy to run on your computer.
+You can choose any other gguf models from huggingface instead of mistral-7b-openorca.Q4_0.gguf, as long as it is not too heavy to run on your computer.

+Or you can download a model from here https://terabox.com/s/1M2Zx-OJFzXHg9K-uMHo36A.
+All of them are tested, and can be run on such a low-end computer with CPU intel core i5, RAM 8GB and no NVIDIA GPU.

 2. **Install llama_cpp Python**